MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-query-parts.md

 ---
-title: Query Analytics
+title: Construct OData queries for Analytics
 titleSuffix: Azure DevOps
-description: Learn how to query the Analytics service to return metadata or filter data for an EntityType.
+description: Learn how to query Analytics OData metadata, entities, entity sets.
 ms.custom: "analytics"
 ms.subservice: azure-devops-analytics
 ms.author: kaelli
 author: KathrynEE
 ms.topic: tutorial
 monikerRange: '>= azure-devops-2019'
-ms.date: 08/12/2022
+ms.date: 10/29/2022
 ---

-# Query Analytics in Azure DevOps
+# Construct OData queries for Analytics in Azure DevOps

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

-Azure DevOps Analytics supports OData queries of its metadata as well as its entity set data.
-The Entity Data Model (EDM) or metadata describes the information available from Analytics, including the entities, entity types, properties, relationships, and enumerations you use to query the data to build reports.
-The OData Protocol is an application-level protocol for interacting with data via RESTful interfaces, where REST=Representational State Transfer.
-It supports the description of data models and editing and querying of data according to those models.
-For an overview of OData, see [Welcome to OData](/odata/overview).
+Analytics, the reporting platform for Azure DevOps, can answer quantitative questions about the past or present state of your projects.
+Analytics supports OData queries of its metadata and entity set data.
 By exercising simple queries from your web browser, you can  get familiar with the data model and query process.

 In this article you'll learn how to: